pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 collective horizons, with the hope that through this exercise, we can come to some understanding as to which questions we need to be asking, and, not any less important, how best to find answers to those questions.

+I close with the words of Thomas Paine, who said "that the greatest forces that can be brought into the field of revolutions, are reason and common interest.
+Where these can have the opportunity of acting, opposition dies with fear, or crumbles away by conviction."[^paine] As with the crumbling of the Berlin Wall, it is my hope that the walls that currently isolate us in our own knowledge cultivation and practice will crumble.
+It is my hope that these vignettes can accelerate the crumbling; that they can eat through the barriers between us like acid;[^thierry_noir] that the real issues will surface; and that we can see what is really at stake here and what needs to be done about it.
+Let us see these walls for what they really are: relics from [an age of cognitive enclosures][opening knowledge].
+Let us realize that the opposition is not the publishers or any other popular scapegoat, but is rooted in our own selves and how we perceive the problem.

+_Let us awaken and see the possibilities of the commons!_

 [boycotts]: <https://organizationsandsocialchange.wordpress.com/2016/02/15/to-all-academics-lets-boycott-commercial-publishers/>
 [Buckminster]: <http://www.davidmcelroy.org/?p=18991> "We can’t defeat the existing system; we must build a better one instead, by David McElroy"